amordahl/satune/README.md

 1. Clone this repository.
 2. Clone the benchmarks from the sv-comp benchmark repository under the sv-comp directory as described in  `sv-comp/README.md`.
-3. Install all the dependencies for the verification tools following the instructions in `experiments/tools/README.md` (mainly, the SMT solvers).
+3. Install all the dependencies for the verification tools following the instructions in the `experiments/tools/<tool>/InstallationNotes.md` files (mainly, the SMT solvers).

 #### Step 1 - Re-run the ground-truth dataset generation experiments